anyscale/templates/templates/e2e-dspy-workflow/README.md

 print("Example from synthetic devset:") print(devset_synthetic[0])
 ```

-    Lengths:
-    Synthetic Devset:	 1000
-    Optimizer Trainset:	 2762
-    Optimizer Devset:	 300
-    Example from synthetic devset:
-    Example({'text': 'I still have not received an answer as to why I was charged $1.00 in a transaction?', 'label': 'extra_charge_on_statement'}) (input_keys={'text'})

 Now we will our finetuned model and the base model, prompt optimize them, and evaluate them on the synthetic devset.